Vanuan/vanuan.github.io/cv.md

 Achievements:

+* Developed Software Requirements Specification document to better understand customer needs
-* Implemented a complete system that controls a dynamic balancing machine
+* Implemented a complete system that controls a dynamic balancing machine that is used to rebalance rotors

 ## Open Source hobby projects